kgateway-dev/kgateway/docs/cli/glooctl_install_knative.md

   -b, --install-build                  Bundle Knative-Build with your Gloo installation.
 Requires install-knative to be true -e, --install-eventing               Bundle Knative-Eventing with your Gloo installation.
 Requires install-knative to be true
   -k, --install-knative                Bundle Knative-Serving with your Gloo installation (default true)
-      --install-knative-version true   Version of Knative-Serving to install, when --install-knative is set to true (default "0.7.0")
-  -m, --install-monitoring             Bundle Knative-Monitoring with your Gloo installation.
+      --install-knative-version true   Version of Knative to install, when --install-knative is set to true (default "0.7.0") -m, --install-monitoring             Bundle Knative-Monitoring with your Gloo installation.
 Requires install-knative to be true
   -n, --namespace string               namespace to install gloo into (default "gloo-system") -g, --skip-installing-gloo           Skip installing Gloo.
 Only Knative components will be installed